-For the past forty years, Jane Abrams has lived and worked in Albuquerque, New Mexico.
+For over forty years, Jane Abrams has lived and worked in Albuquerque, New Mexico.
 Her travels to Mexico, Central America, Spain and Asia have introduced exotic subjects into her pulsing, colorful canvases.

 She says of her work, "my sensory wanderings through cloud forests of Guatemala, along the ghats of northern India, in mountains of Thailand and the familiar fields, deserts, acequias and rivers of New Mexico provide the inspirational source for my paintings.